Is home office rent tax deductible?

 Where home office rent goes on Form 8829 and Schedule C

-Rent is entered on Form 8829 as an indirect expense.
-Form 8829 applies your square footage percentage to calculate the deductible amount.
-The total home office deduction from Form 8829 flows to Schedule C, Line 30.
+For a Schedule C filer using actual expenses, rent is entered on Form 8829 as an indirect expense.
+Form 8829 applies the business percentage and income limitation.
+The allowable business-use-of-home deduction flows to Schedule C, Line 30.

 Example: Home office rent deduction for a freelancer